 - The hotel collects clothing from staff to distribute to charities.

-- The hotel sponsors local organisations such as Handi Club Pomponiana, Hyères, a member of the French Handisport Federation that welcomes disabled children into sports.
+- The hotel sponsors local organisations such as Handi Club Pomponiana, Hyères, a member of the French Handisport Federation that helps children with disabilities become involved in sports.

-- Together with guests, the hotel turns off all lights in the restaurant for annual Earth Hour.
+- In cooperation with the guests, the hotel turns off all lights in the restaurant for annual Earth Hour.

 Guests are invited to:

-- Draw curtains to keep heat in the room during colder months and out of the room on hot days.
+- Draw the curtains to keep heat in the room during colder months and out of the room in hotter ones.

-- Offset carbon emissions associated with a stay through the loyalty programme Club Carlson.
+- Offset carbon emissions associated with their stay through the loyalty programme Club Carlson.

 - Put used batteries in collection boxes at reception.